MicrosoftDocs/learn/learn-pr/vs-code/create-tunnel/includes/tunnels-tooling.md

     :::image type="content" source="../media/10-folder-1.png" alt-text="Screenshot of creating a folder.":::

     :::image type="content" source="../media/11-folder-2.png" alt-text="Screenshot of the created folder.":::
-1. Create a *TestCLI folder*, repeating the previous step.
+1. Create a *TestCLI* folder, repeating the previous step.
 1. Create an *index.html* file with the following test code:

     ```html